Glyphosate Residue Free Certification Creates New Transparency Shift for US Consumers

 Glyphosate is the most used pesticide in the World and has the highest public profile of any chemical used in food production.
 It has been found in a range of popular American food products and in the urine of 93% of people tested by the University of California San Francisco (UCSF).

 The revelation from WHO’s International Agency for Research on Cancer (IARC) in 2015 that glyphosate is a ‘probable human carcinogen’ has led to consumers around the World asking for transparency regarding the levels of glyphosate in their food.

 Henry Rowlands, Director of The Detox Project, stated on Tuesday that “Glyphosate Residue Free certification enables food manufacturers to give consumers what they really want – glyphosate residue free food.

-“Currently the toxic chemical testing standards for both non-organic and organic food are very weak but we aim to change this by testing food products directly from the shelf – consumers have the right to know what toxic chemicals are in the food they buy at grocery stores across the U.S.”
+“Currently the toxic chemical testing standards for both non-organic and organic food are very weak but we aim to change this by certifying ingredients and food products – consumers have the right to know what toxic chemicals are in the food they buy at grocery stores across the U.S.”

 The Glyphosate Residue Free certification third-party testing program is based on the work of an independent FDA-registered laboratory with over 70 years of analytical experience: Anresco Laboratories, however any FDA-registered laboratory that uses validated liquid chromatography-tandem mass spectrometry (LC-MS/MS) methods can join the testing program.

 Rowlands continued; “We will make sure that the products are tested at least 3 times a year and we will also make sure that spot checks are performed regularly.”

 The global success of the Non-GMO food market has shown that consumers are pushing for more and more transparency and it is a fact that pesticides are even higher on their list of consumers’ concerns than GMOs.

 U.S. Consumer Polls